Characters: Warcraft The Scourge

 - You Have Failed Me: Several times, such as to Drakuru.

-- Younger Than They Look: Between his elderly complexion, impassive and craggy face and snow white hair; Arthas as a Death Knight looks quite the part of a Badass Grandpa.
+- Younger than They Look: Between his elderly complexion, impassive and craggy face and snow white hair; Arthas as a Death Knight looks quite the part of a Badass Grandpa.
 Illidan even remarks on this;

 Illidan: You're out of your league, old king.

 - This is actually directed to Anubárak, who is really old.
+Which is still strange, since Illidan is older than either of them.

 "I am Kel'Thuzad, and I've come to deliver a warning.
 Leave well enough alone.
 Your curiosity will be the death of you."